Diesel-Net/openldap/README.md

 ```

 All in all, I could not get Traefik v2.4.11 to play nicely with openldap.
-In addition, I do not believe that _starttls_ will ever be possible with a tls terminating proxy, due to the nature of it starting over a non-tls connection, then "upgrading" to a secure connection.
+In addition, I do not believe that _starttls_ will ever be possible while using a tls terminating proxy, due to the nature of it starting over a non-tls connection, then "upgrading" to a secure connection.
 So I would recommend to just feed the certificates to openldap and let it do the work.
 You can still use something like [certbot](https://certbot.eff.org/) with [cron](https://en.wikipedia.org/wiki/Cron) to fully automate certificate renewals.

 ## Debugging
 For official OpenLDAP docs on TLS configuration, visit [this link](https://www.openldap.org/doc/admin24/guide.html#Using%20TLS).